yuankailiu/utils/docs/kamb_setup.md

 To access the Kamb server, you'll need to use SSH each time with the command: `ssh username@kamb.gps.caltech.edu`.
 The `username` is your GPS division username, the one you got from Scott.
 You'll be prompted to enter your password.

-Typing more means more labor.
-Let's avoid that.
+#### SSH key authentication
+SSH key authentication will help us to waive password entering.
 Check out this [guidance](https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/) (Step1 to Step3 will do it).
+If there is a two-factor authentication for your system, SSH key authentication bypasses the password+2fa code.
+So setting this up is very convenient.

+#### SSH aliases
 After setting the above, we don't need to type a password.
 But we still need to type our username and the full IP address when doing SSH, i.e., `ssh username@kamb.gps.caltech.edu`

 To further save your energy, we can create alias names for SSH on your local computer.
 Do the following on **your own laptop**: